 Live working – The protective clothing against thermal hazards of an electric arc

-A layer-on-layer system of arc certified garments gives the wearer increased protection in case of an accident.
-In addition to the fact that each layer itself offers protection, it is primarily the air gap between each layer that constitutes the main barrier to the thermal energy.
-Blaklader recommends a three-layer concept with outer bearing, intermediate bearing and closest to the body, a flame-retarded support should be worn to maximize protection against heat and
+Wearing multiple layers of arc-certified garments increases protection in case of an accident.
+In addition to each layer providing protection on its own, it is primarily the air gap between each layer that serves as the main barrier against heat energy.
+Blåkläder recommends a three-layer concept with an outer layer, a middle layer, and, closest to the body, a flame-resistant base layer to maximize protection against heat and reduce the risk of burns.

 *) Stoll curve; The relationship between thermal energy and